hyperknot/open-protector-standard/work_in_progress.md

 - Installed in a harness
 - Either configuration at manufacturer's choice

-## B.4 Weight Mapping Refinement

-The relationship between test weight and clip-in weight (Section 3.4) uses a factor of 0.80.
-This approximation may require validation across different harness configurations and pilot weight ranges.
-The formula may be updated via errata without affecting certifications issued under test weight.

-## B.5 Dummy Weight Distribution
+## Dummy Weight Distribution

 The current standard specifies total test weight but does not define how supplemental weights should be distributed on the dummy.
 This may affect impact dynamics and requires specification.

-## B.6 LS Posture Reference Angle
+## Posture Reference Angles

 The 45° torso angle for LS posture should be clarified: whether it is measured relative to the torso plane or another reference.
-For 90° dummy configurations this distinction is immaterial, but it may matter for other configurations.

-Share Drop CSV files!
-Please share those, everything you do on your own instruments you can share if you want.